acamica/typescript-node-starter/README.md

 #### More info
-TODO: Add link to sinon, chai and
+TODO: Add link to sinon, chai and mocha

 ### Docker